medoco-health/orthovision-ai-ig/src/input/pagecontent/index.md

 This Implementation Guide works *before* the traditional IHE workflow.
 Once images are converted to DICOM using this guide, they can then use AIW-I for further analysis.

-## Use Cases
+### Use Cases

 This Implementation Guide shines in scenarios where images are captured or stored outside traditional medical imaging systems, enabling seamless integration into enterprise imaging workflows.
 By standardizing AI classification, it bridges the gap between everyday image formats and professional DICOM standards, promoting better data sharing and interoperability across healthcare.

 - **Live Image Capture**: Imagine using a standard digital camera (not specialized medical equipment) to take photos during a patient visit.
-This guide enables connected software—such as an imaging app or workstation—to automatically classify the images in real-time enabling it to convert the images to DICOM format for storage in a hospital's imaging system.
-No manual data entry needed—just plug-and-play integration facilitating the human confirmation step that ensures images are properly labeled and ready for clinical use or research.
+This guide enables connected software — such as an imaging app or workstation — to automatically classify the images in real-time enabling it to convert the images to DICOM format for storage in a hospital's imaging system.
+No manual data entry needed — just plug-and-play integration facilitating the human confirmation step that ensures images are properly labeled and ready for clinical use or research.

 - **Legacy Archive Conversion**: Healthcare facilities and research institutions often have large collections of old images, originating from film, which has been tediously saved in basic formats like JPEG or TIFF.
 This guide enables batch processing: a system scans the archive, sends them to an AI service to classifies each image, and adds the necessary DICOM details automatically.
 This transforms disorganized files into standardized, searchable medical records that can be shared across systems, improving research access and clinical workflows.

-## Purpose
+### Purpose

 This guide helps healthcare systems add AI image classification to their image-taking processes using standard FHIR resources.
-The Orthovision AI service automatically sorts orthodontic images by:
+The Orthovision AI service automatically sorts medical images by:

 - **Imaging Modality**: What type of equipment took the image (camera, X-ray machine, CT scanner, etc.)
 - **Imaging Protocol**: The specific view or position (front face, side profile, inside mouth, etc.)
+- **PA and Lateral cephalograms**: Standard orthodontic X-rays showing front-to-back (PA) and side (Lateral) views of the skull for diagnosis and treatment planning.
+- **Image Orientation and Positioning**: Detecting rotation, flips, and anatomical alignment.
+- **Anatomical Region Identification**: Recognizing which body parts or structures are visible in the image.
+This makes it suitable for various medical imaging applications beyond orthodontics, including radiographs from different medical specialties where proper image orientation and anatomy identification are crucial for clinical workflows.

+It can also provide confidence scores for each classification, helping users understand how certain the AI is about its decisions.

-## Key Features
+### Key Features

 - **Asynchronous Processing**: Non-blocking design using FHIR Task resources to track progress
 - **Real-time Updates**: Optional live updates via Server-Sent Events for monitoring